Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Go out.
 Always.
 In any weather.

 Two dogs.
 Two lessons.
-Both correct.
+Both right.

-This is not stupidity — it is a form of wisdom that we have unlearned.
+This is not stupidity — it is a form of wisdom we have unlearned.
 We carry the past with us.
 We worry about the future.
 And in doing so, sometimes miss the present.

 — Mark Twain